 The Service Connection Fee for new shorter-term end-user connections will be assessed at $1000.00 per new building served by the well unless the system utilizes submeters, in which case the Service Connection Fee will be assessed at $1000.00 for each new submeter.

 The Service Connection Fee is in addition to the quarterly Groundwater Production Fees for the water supply well.
 The Service Connection Fee must be paid before the service connection is activated, as described in Rule 3.8(C), except for those connections activated in the initial, interim period between October 1, 2020, and receipt of the temporary Operating Permit following initial registration.
-During the interim period, the Service Connection Fee will be paid after activation of the connection and upon receipt of the temporary Operating Permit.
+During the interim period, the Service Connection Fees will be due after activation of the new connections and paid in aggregate by the permitholder upon its receipt of the temporary Operating Permit.

 Other Approved Fees